RyuTatsukiSama/raway/Documentation/Fork/Config/Config.md

 # Configuration

-In this section, i will explain you how to download Fork and Git
+In this section, i will explain you how to download and config Fork and Git

 ## Download